14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 title:  "Awwwards conference - second day highlights"
 ---

-# Awwwards conference
+# Awwwards conference (second day)
-## Second day highlights

-*We had the chance to attend the [Awwwards](http://conference.awwwards.com/) conference this year - a great event about web design in Barcelona.
+*We had the chance to attend the [Awwwards](http://conference.awwwards.com/) conference this year - a great event about web design.
 This the second post of a two day series.
-Read about the first day here.*
+Read about the [first day here]({% post_url 2015-02-27-awwwards-conference-first-day %}).*

 —

 ### Collaboration - Making/Thinking/Illustrating Together
 **Sofie Hannibal ([@HvassHannibal](http://twitter.com/HvassHannibal))**

 Sofia showed the inspiring work behind [Hvass&Hannibal ](http://www.hvasshannibal.dk/) - a Danish arts and design studio based in Copenhagen.

 She also shared the questions and challenges - that often took them outside of their comfort zone - that her small studio faced with time.